 The total sum of points is your numerical score, which will be converted to a letter grade according to the following scale.
-The course grade is determined by the number of points you earn, not by the percentage, and will be strictly enforced.

-There will be no additional curve in this course, and extra assignments for individual students to improve a grade are NOT possible.
+The course grade is determined by passing the minimum point thresholds listed in the table below.
+There will be no additional curve, end-of-semester round ups, or extra assignments for individual students.
+You MUST meet the thresholds below to receive that letter grade